mapogolions/navvy/docs/primitives.md

 ------------

 `pint :: Parser[Int]`
-> *The same as digit, but result converts to integer*
+> *The same as digit, but result is converted to integer*

 Examples:
 ```scala